March 9th, 2016

 About the Directors

-Corey Holms studied graphic design at the California Institute of the Arts, and has been practicing it for over 15 years.
-He has worked with a wide range of clients from multinational corporations to local boutiques.
+Corey Holms studied at the California Institute of the Arts and has been practicing graphic design for over 15 years.
+In 2015, he moved from Southern California to his hermit shack on the Strait of Juan de Fuca in Sequim, Washington, where he continues to work with a wide range of clients from multinational corporations to local boutiques.
 Although primarily working in entertainment design (movie posters), he also specializes in identity and type design.
 He has been affiliated with the Society of Typographic Aficionados since 2010, when he designed the identity for the Los Angeles conference, Babel.

-Grant Hutchinson photographs suburbia, parses fonts, noodles code, appreciates obsolete computing platforms, and sweats the details in Calgary, Alberta.
-He enjoys black coffee, low-bit electropop, geometric sans serifs, Chuck Taylor hightops, Speyside single malts, juggling, and the smell of a freshly tarred roof.
-His background includes a Diploma in Visual Arts from the Alberta College of Art & Design (ACAD), an Emmy Award for his technical work during the 1988 Winter Olympics, and being one of the founders of Veer.
-He is currently head glyph monkey at Typostrophe and Fairgoods, as well as a contributing editor for Typedia.
+Grant Hutchinson photographs suburbia, noodles code, accumulates gadgets, and sweats the details in Calgary, Alberta.
+He enjoys black coffee, low-bit electropop, geometric shapes, single malt whisky, juggling, and the smell of a freshly tarred roof.
+A shelf in his office sports a Diploma in Visual Arts from the Alberta College of Art & Design (ACAD) and an Emmy Award for his technical work during the 1988 Winter Olympics.
+He is one of the founders of Veer, a partner in Butter Label, and currently fills the role of head glyph monkey at both Typostrophe and Fairgoods.

 Frank J. Martinez is founder of The Martinez Group PLLC, a Brooklyn-based law firm specializing in intellectual property protection.
 A former designer and Design Patent Examiner, Martinez earned a BFA in Fine Art from Pratt Institute in New York and served as Production Director for Landor Associates prior to attending law school.
 Having worked closely with design professionals for many years in both design and legal capacities, Martinez understands firsthand the business and intellectual property issues faced by designers.

-Sharon Oiga holds BFAs (Graphic Design & Photography) from the UIC School of Design and an MFA from Yale.
-At multidisciplinary design firms, she worked for clients such as Motorola, Museum of Contemporary Art Chicago, ACCO Brands, and Fermilab.
+Sharon Oiga holds BFAs (Graphic Design & Photography) from the UIC School of Design and an MFA (Graphic Design) from Yale University.
+At multidisciplinary design firms, including Studio/lab Chicago, she specialized in the areas of identity, branding, publication design, product development and packaging with collaborators in the science, health, education, arts, and business sectors.
 She is currently an Associate Professor at UIC.
 Her work is consistently recognized and funded, twice by Sappi Ideas That Matter.
-She was Programming Co-Chair of the third AIGA FutureHistory Conference, and she is presently co-chairing the STA-Chicago Retreat Conference (Jan 2014).
-Additionally, she is writing and has recently completed an article for UCDA’s Designer Magazine.
+As well as serving SOTA, she is presently co-chairing the annual STA Design Weekend.
 She is also allergic to cats.

 Neil Summerour obsessively creates letters.
 His Positype foundry carries the flag for his typefaces while Swash & Kern allows him to put a face to much of his custom lettering.
 As equally comfortable looping around with corporate commissions as he is personal projects and foundry releases, he is always at home in the studio.
 He teaches, lectures, workshops, mentors, and loves type & lettering.
 He’s a maker with Fairgoods, a maker of bad jokes and a devoted follower of creativity.
 He lives in Georgia with his family, with always one foot in Japan.

-Delve Withrington has been crafting fonts for over 15 years and is a former type designer for FontShop and Monotype.
+Delve Withrington has been crafting fonts for 20 years, is a former type designer for FontShop and Monotype and attended Savannah College of Art and Design in the pre-internet era of floppy disks and grunge.
 Delve creates bespoke type on commission and often collaborating, releases new type through his foundry, Delve Fonts.
-For SOTA, Delve secures sponsors, organizes the Catalyst Award and the TypeGallery.
+For SOTA, Delve serves as Secretary, secures sponsors, organizes the Catalyst Award and the TypeGallery.
 He enjoys painting, science fiction, cooking, and a well-timed pun.
 Delve lives with his family in Alameda, California.

 The Society of Typographic Aficionados (SOTA) is an international not-for-profit organization dedicated to the promotion, study, and support of type, its history and development, its use in the world of print and digital imagery, its designers, and its admirers.